CyberSource/cybersource-sdk-java/README.md

 - Now use scripts to test.

 ## Message Level Encryption
 CyberSource supports Message Level Encryption (MLE) for Simple Order API.
 Message level encryption conforms to the SOAP Security 1.0 specification published by the OASIS standards group.

+##JKS creation

+To convert the p12 file to JKS follow the steps mentioned below.
+- These commands will take out all the certs from the p12 file.
+1. openssl pkcs12 -in <Merchant_ID>.p12 -nocerts -out <Merchant_ID>.key
+2. openssl pkcs12 -in <Merchant_ID>.p12 -clcerts -nokeys -out <Merchant_ID>.crt
+3. openssl pkcs12 -in <Merchant_ID>.p12 -cacerts -nokeys -out CyberSourceCertAuth.crt
+4. openssl pkcs12 -in <Merchant_ID>.p12 -cacerts -nokeys -out CyberSource_SJC_US.crt

+Create a new p12.
+Here Identity.p12 is the new p12 file openssl pkcs12 -export -certfile CyberSourceCertAuth.crt -in <Merchant_ID>.crt -inkey cybs_test_ashish.key -out identity.p12 -name "<Merchant_ID>"

+Create JKS from p12 using keytool keytool -importkeystore -destkeystore <Your_keystore_name> -deststorepass <your_password> -srckeystore identity.p12 -srcstoretype PKCS12 -srcstorepass <Merchant_ID>

+Now import the CyberSource_SJC_US.crt to your keystore keytool -importcert -trustcacerts -file CyberSource_SJC_US.crt -alias CyberSource_SJC_US -keystore <Your_keystore_name>.jks

+List the entries of your keystore keytool -list -v -keystore <Your_keystore_name>

+It should have two entries.
+The first entry should contain a chain of two certificates - CyberSourceCertAuth and <Merchant_ID> with alias name <Merchant_ID>
+Second entry should be for CyberSource_SJC_US certificate with alias name as CyberSource_SJC_US

 ### Authentication Details
 Message level encryption authenticates using the same mechanism as signed SOAP messages.
 The signature creation involves utilizing the merchants private key which combined with a hash of the message to be signed, can be validated with the merchants certificate and the message which was signed.